Do we unintentionally teach our children how to bully, or how to be bullied? Could this be true?

-2. Exclusionary Consequences – “You are not allowed to join in because you did X.” Or, “Do what we want… or you will not be able to join in the activity.”

 3. Correcting/controlling though negative commands and assessments of children’s behavior rather than positive guidance.
 “Stop that” “Come here!”
 “That’s not right” “Why are you doing that?”

 4. Playing favorites/relational coercion – Over praising and being more loving to the child who is doing what you want them to do, so the other sees it, feels bad, and then complies.
 Or comparing: “Why can’t you what (insert other “better child”) is doing?”

-Yikes indeed.
-It seems there could a link between the physically aggressive and emotionally aggressive behavior we see in our children at school and what children experience at home.
-However, I haven’t met many other parents willing to acknowledge these similarities.
+The similarities are shocking.
+To me there is a clear link between the physically aggressive and emotionally aggressive behavior we see in our children at school and what children experience at home.
+However, this is one of the hardest things to see.

 I know this might be hard for some parents to acknowledge.
 It was for me.
 However with this realization, came freedom.
 I got to choose something better.
 For me, accepting full responsibility for my own actions has allowed me to learn and grow, in parenting and beyond.
 If you are willing to see things for what they are, I believe you too can have a truly positive impact on the lives of your children.

 If you are interested in learning, you can work with me.

-# v2